Canada is currently going through a severe workplace crisis. Check out article “New survey details widespread harassment in Canada’s workplaces“.

 Then something else happened.
 Oh!
 Note that both of these incidences took place inside Ottawa, which is the Capital of Canada.

 So in this second incidence, I decided to volunteer for a local festival.
 This was my first time working for a festival.
 I had no idea how things were supposed to be done.
+I decided to learn; and, after several months of volunteering, I took a contract and a small payment from them.
+There were still many new things that I was hoping to learn during this contract.
 But, the woman who was in charge of supervising and training me left Canada for some days despite a request by the festival team not to leave because we were near the launch date.
-This festival is run by volunteers only; so she decided it was okay to take some time off.
+This festival is mostly run by volunteers only; she decided it was okay to take some time off despite the fact that she was also receiving a small payment in return for work.
 When she came back, I tried to reach out to her a couple of times because I was hoping to have a conversation for another event that we did not had a chance to discuss; I was also hoping to chat about one of projects that both of us had already worked on.
 Anyways, she declined to meet with me in person; and, she also did not call by phone about this.
-I eventually got exhausted due to all of this and left the festival.
+I eventually got exhausted due to all of this and left this organization.
 Of course!
-I was promised a good reference letter; but, I received less training compared to what I was told that I can receive if I decided to volunteer with them.
-Just a clarification!
-The festival team was not at fault though; but, only one person managed to ruin things by choosing not to listen.
+I was promised a good reference letter; but, I received less training compared to what I was told that I can receive if I decided to volunteer and eventually work with them.

 Copyright © by Arzoo Zaheer.
 All Rights Reserved